burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ```

 There is one [blog post](https://blog.feabhas.com/2015/11/becoming-a-rule-of-zero-hero/) resource that shows when the compiler generates special member functions in C++11.
-For convinience, we present a table from this blog post here:
+For convenience, we present a table from this blog post here:

 ![Table with special members](imgs/generation_of_special_members_in_cpp.jpg)